callstack/react-native-testing-library/website/docs/12.x/cookbook/network-requests/axios.md

 There are many ways to mock Axios requests, and the method you choose will depend on your specific use case.
 In this guide, we showed you how to mock Axios requests using Jest's `jest.mock` function and how to guard against unwanted API requests throughout your test suite.

+## Further Reading and Alternatives

+Explore more powerful tools for mocking network requests in your React Native application:
+- [Axios Mock Adapter](https://github.com/ctimmerm/axios-mock-adapter): A popular library for mocking Axios calls with an extensive API, making it easy to simulate various scenarios.
+- [MSW (Mock Service Worker)](https://mswjs.io/): Great for spinning up a local test server that intercepts network requests at the network level, providing end-to-end testing capabilities.